microconfig/microconfig/README.md

 Microconfig build params:
 * 'root=' - full or relative config root dir.
 * 'dest=' - full or relative build destination dir.
 * 'env=' - environment name (Environment is used as config profile, also as group of services).

+To build configs not for the whole environment but only for specifics services you can use following optional params:
-* 'group=' - optional param, comma separated list of component groups to build configs for (otherwise all services from passed env will be built).
+* 'group=' - comma separated list of component groups to build configs for.
-* 'services=' - optional param, comma separated list of services to build configs for (otherwise all services from passed env will be built).
+* 'services=' - comma separated list of services to build configs for.

 Command line params example:
 ```